 - Create a hiring process and identify the steps–this should happen before you even begin recruiting applicants for the job.
 It should be a repeatable process that you can refer to each time you hire someone.

 - Clearly outline the job that you are hiring for–be as specific as possible.
 For instance, you aren’t just hiring a third grade teacher or a web designer.
 Be clear about the knowledge they should have, the tasks they will be responsible for and what the job will look like when it is done and done well.

 - Don’t depend on employment advertising— Your best referrals will come from current employees who are excellent at their work.
 They know the work and the culture.
 Encourage them to recommend people who would fit the mold when you have openings.
 Give them a bonus if you hire the person and they make it through the probation period.
 If this is your first hire, talk to other entrepreneurs in your business and see if they can recommend some candidates for your job.
 Or consider connecting with a strategic partner that can suggest referrals.
-For instance a business school, a design school or some other institution that would be connected to potential applicants.
+For instance a business school, a design school, a culinary school or some other institution that would be connected to potential applicants.

 - Make the first interview short and to the point–typical first interviews are one of the worst ways to evaluate whether someone is a good fit for your business.
 You need to have one to begin the process but use it to cover the basic facts and make sure the person meets the minimum requirements.
 Withhold judgement until they have made it through the whole process.

 - Review the resume and references— this is necessary but again should simply be the beginning point.
 A resume is really a sales sheet and represents how well the individual has learned to sell themselves.
 Hopefully no one is dumb enough to give bad references, but you should check them anyway.